 Lots of packaged foods have a colour-coded 'traffic light' nutrition label.
 This tells you if the food has high, medium or low amounts of salt, fat, saturated fat and sugar.
-The values are per serving or per 100g of the food.
+The values may be per serving or per 100g of the food the label should tell you which.